 Day 5 Miriakamba Hut (2,500 m) – Momella Gate (1,500 m) – Arusha

-After breakfast, you will follow the so-called “northern route” – a 2 to 3 hour trek back to the Momella gate.
+After breakfast, you will follow the so-called northern route – a 2 to 3 hours trek back to the Momella Gate.
 The descent follows a shorter route than the ascent but there is still a chance to see elephants, buffaloes, giraffes as well as the black and white colobus monkeys.
 At the gate, you will say farewell to your hiking crew and your driver will take you back to Meru View Lodge where you will celebrate your achievement and spend the night.

 Day 6 Arusha – Kilimanjaro Airport

-After breakfast, you will be transferred to Kilimanjaro Airport or alternatively you can extend your trip and go on safari or relax at the white sandy beaches of the Indian Ocean.
+After breakfast, you will be transferred to Kilimanjaro Airport.
+Alternatively you can extend your trip and go on safari or relax at the white sandy beaches of the Indian Ocean.

 - Mount Meru trekking according to the itinerary

 - Overnight stays in hotels and mountain huts